Bryan Reynolds Player Props: Pirates vs. Mets

-Bryan Reynolds -- .211 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the New York Mets, with Tylor Megill on the hill, on June 9 at 7:05 PM ET.
+Bryan Reynolds -- with a slugging percentage of .308 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates against the New York Mets, with Kodai Senga on the hill, on June 10 at 4:05 PM ET.

 Bryan Reynolds Game Info & Props vs. the Mets